jaimetur/PhotoMigrator/help/0-configuration-file.md

 # ⚙️ Configuration File (default: 'Config.ini')

-You can see the default <CONFIGURATION_FILE> file here:
+You can see the default Config.ini file here:

 >```
 ># Configuration for Google Takeout